raspberrypilearning/deck-of-cards/en/step_5.md

 + Run the program - you should see `"That's not a suit!"` appear if you try to change the card's suit to anything other than one of the suits in the list, and the suit will not change.

-Note that we don't currently have any validation in the `__init__` method, so if you create the 2 of Dinosaurs like this, it will work!
+Note that we don't currently have any validation in the `__init__` method, so if you create the 2 of Dinosaurs like this, it will still work!

 ```Python
 another_card = Card("Dinosaurs", "2")